-Regional Hazard Mitigation Plan Update, at the offices of local units of government and the LTADD website.
+The public was able to review plan drafts, as well as the Lincoln Trail Regional Hazard Mitigation Plan Update, at the offices of local units of government and the LTADD website.
 Instructions for submitting comments were attached to the drafts.
-All planning meetings were open to the public and meeting notification was sent to all media outlets (See Appendix A "Forms") (44 CFR §201.6(b)(1).